arduino-libraries/ArduinoBLE/docs/api.md

 ### `subscribed()`

-Query if the characteristic has been subscribed to by another BLE device.
+Query if the characteristic has been subscribed to by another Bluetooth® Low Energy device.

 #### Syntax